arcus/education_modules/using_redcap_api/using_redcap_api.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

 In the **Response** box, data is presented in plain text, not in a table, so it might look confusing or overwhelming.
 If you want to, you can copy that plain text by clicking on the contents of the box and then using your browser's "Select All" function, followed by "Copy."
-Then paste it into a text editor like Atom or Notepad, saving it with the .csv extension.
+Then paste it into a text editor like Visual Code Studio or Notepad, saving it with the .csv extension.
 That will allow you to then open it in Excel to see if the .csv is what you intended.
 Below, here's the cervical cancer data before, as comma separated values in plain text, and after, as text saved as a .csv and opened in Excel:

 ![Data shown as text, separated by commas.](media/execute_request.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->